- Showing employees that you appreciate them can improve engagement, retention, productivity and morale.

 Keep in mind that employees will appreciate this type of reward more if the money or aid is going to a cause they are passionate about.
 Be sure to include your employees in the decisions of how you will give back.

 If you have the means to do so, plan an annual retreat for your company.
 Ask employees where they would like to go or what kinds of activities they would like to take part in during the retreat.
 If the retreat is a success, consider making it an annual event for everybody to look forward to each year.
 While company-related events are expected at these retreats, be sure to include a lot of time off for your employees to simply relax and hang out with one another too.
 Consider making some of the company events optional so employees can choose the ones they enjoy the most.

 The importance of employee appreciation

-- It builds trust.
-If workers can’t trust you, your business will not operate smoothly.
+- It builds trust: If workers can’t trust you, your business will not operate smoothly.
 Employees want to feel like their bosses see them as human beings and have their best interests in mind.
-According to a survey from Globoforce, 86% of employees felt they could trust managers who had shown them recognition within the past month.
+According to a survey from Globoforce, 86 percent of employees felt they could trust managers who had shown them recognition within the past month.

-Skye Schooley, Sammi Caramela and Brittney Morgan contributed to the reporting and writing in this article.
+Tejas Vemparala and Skye Schooley also contributed to this article.
 Some source interviews were conducted for a previous version of this article.